hngu/leetcode/0148_sort_list.md

 };
 ```

-- The merge sort solution, which takes constant space
+- The merge sort solution, which takes O(log n) space because of the recursive call stack
 ```
 /**
  * Definition for singly-linked list.